unkerpete/GAproj1/readme.md

 subGroupSize refers to the amount of names in a sub-group;
 subGroupNum refers to the amount of sub-groups per session;

-**SubGroupSize needs to be a smaller number than SubGroupNum** Because of the method explained above in the approach section, i.e. taking the last name of each sub-group to form the first sub-group for the next session, the program will not be able to sub-group beyond the 1st session when subGroupSize is larger than SubGroupNum.
+**Limitation: subGroupSize needs to be a smaller number than subGroupNum** Because of the method explained above in the approach section, i.e. taking the last name of each sub-group to form the first sub-group for the next session, the program will not be able to sub-group beyond the 1st session when subGroupSize is larger than SubGroupNum.
 This is visualised better below:

 [[a, b, c, d],
  [e, f, g, h],
  [i, j, k, l]]

-The last elements of each inner array (d, h, l), will not be enough to form the required subGroupSize of 4 elements.
+The last elements of each inner array (d, h, l) will not be enough to form the required subGroupSize of 4 elements.

+Our approach works best when randomising overallGroupSize of square numbers into subGroupSizes of its square root.
+Such as an overallGroupSize of 9 being randomised into subGroupSizes of 3, or overallGroupSize of 16 being randomised into subGroupSizes of 4.

+[[a, b, c],
+ [d, e, f],
+ [g, h, i]]

+[[a, b, c, d],
+ [e, f, g, h],
+ [i, j, k, l],
+ [m, n, o, p]]

+ This program currently throws an alert to the user when subGroupSizes is a smaller number than SubGroupNum.

-**SubGroupSize needs to be a factor of overallGroupSize** The
+**Limitation: subGroupSize needs to be a factor of overallGroupSize** The program currently only accept, subject to other limitations, subGroupSizes that are a factor of the overallGroupSize.

+**Modify these limitations on line 86**

+## Further work/features
+As it is now, this program only ensures unique sub-groupings up to Session 3.

+We hope to improve this program to where it can generate a list of sessions and unique sub-groupings.
+To the point where it ensures each name in the overallGroup has been placed in the same sub-group all other names at least once.